theramiyer/blog/content/post/2021/is-teched-a-scam.md

 India is no stranger to EdTech.
 And the IT world has used EdTech for well over a decade to train employees.
 Using technology-aided education was easy for the tech giants because they had the infrastructure needed for it, even a decade ago.
 Why, my M.Tech. classes were all online---the lectures would happen in Chennai and we would virtually join live from Bangalore.
 Now, with the advancement in technology, EdTech has become accessible to everyone.
 In fact, thanks to it, our students have had at least a little learning in the last fourteen months.

 We now know that EdTech is here to stay.
-WhiteHat Jr cashed in on it with their aggressive marketing and sales.
+One company cashed in on it with their aggressive marketing and sales.

 ## Learning programming from the Web